 - Your behaviour should be responsible and should promote your own and your community's health.
-You may keep your own house clean but throw your garbage in the street, which is not responsible behaviour.
-As a member of the community you need to dispose of your garbage at a designated place so as to ensure hygiene and sanitation. - The Mayor of your area has the power to make decisions for the development of your area.
+You may keep your own house clean but throw garbage in the street, which is not responsible behaviour.
+As a member of the community you need to dispose of your garbage at the designated place to ensure hygiene and sanitation. - The Sarpanch of your village has the power to make decisions for the development of your village.
 Many times people misuse this power and use it for their own benefit or benefit of their relatives and/or friends.
-Being responsible to yourself and to the power that you are designated with is very important.
+Being responsible to your self and to the power that you are designated with is very important.
 No system works effectively if all the designated members do not perform their duties efficiently in a coordinated manner.